NickAzureDevops/Devops-Journey/README.md

 3.***Deploy Application to Azure Container Registry***

-- Deploy sample Application to Container Registry.
+- Deploy a sample Application to Container Registry.
 - Build the Docker Image Locally
 - Run The Docker Image Locally
 - Deploy sample Application to Container Register

+4.***Deploy Application to Azure Kubernetes Cluster***

+These will include the following

+- Add AKS ACR Role assignment- Terraform to add role assignment for AKS managed identity to access the deployed ACR Add Application Insights to Terraform

+- Application Insights -  monitor the application once deployed

+- Add Azure Key Vault to Terraform - store secrets used the Azure DevOps Variable Group.

+- Update Pipeline to Deploy Application to AKS